a-shrinked-org/plato-unchained/README.md

 ### Command Line Interface (CLI)

+#### Process YouTube/Web Content
-Obtain your API keys for Anthropic and Aseembly AI.
-Provide a URL to audio source or local file name.
+Obtain your API keys for Anthropic and AssemblyAI.
+Provide a URL to audio source.

 ```bash
 plato \